azavadil/az_recursion/README.md

 uses node to run the file recSubs.js.

     1 and abcd
-    1 and abcd

-are argments that are available in in process.argv. recSubs uses 1 to specify that test1 should run and 'abcd' becomes the string.
-Let me know if you have any trouble getting the files to run.
+are argments that are available in process.argv.
+The 1 specifies that you want to use indented version and 'abcd' sets 'abcd' as the starting string.

 Anthony